 Many international organisations consider English to be the global language of business with some multinational companies such as Samsung, Renault and Airbus mandating English as the corporate language to facilitate communication and performance across geographically diverse endeavours.
 However, that fails to recognise that statistically only 20% of the world’s population speaks English and the majority of that 20% speak it as a second language.
 So is forcing people to use English the best approach?

 The working environment in the western world can be quite different from that in other parts of the world.
 The physical environment is, naturally, different but don’t under-estimate the cultural differences and how they might impact your projects.
+It may not be enough just to provide a Spanish voice over or a French voice over, for example, on video resources and think you have the Spanish speakers and French speakers covered.
 Working hours and days may vary as may holiday entitlements and expectations.
 What might be a working day in the UK or USA may be a religious or public holiday in other parts of the world and these need to be respected.

 Even more important is the way people at different levels of seniority communicate with each other.
 I some countries relationships can be quite relaxed between managers and team members but in others there are formal barriers that cannot be crossed.
 Bear in mind too that in some cultures team members may not want to highlight problems to their seniors so issues with project progress, for instance, can go unreported until it becomes a major problem.